horodylova/portfolio/README.md

 - **Project Gallery**: Showcase of completed projects with descriptions and links
 - **Certifications**: Display of professional certifications and achievements
 - **Contact Form**: Functional contact form for visitor inquiries
+- **GitHub Repository Analytics**: I chose to display:
+- The sizes of my repositories (highlighting the top 10 largest ones),
+- The number of repositories created over time
+  The data in my portfolio updates automatically with every new activity on GitHub.

 ## Technologies Used